Konstantin Katushev: Biography

-From April 1968 to May 1977, Secretary of the Central Committee of the Communist Party of the Soviet Union (for relations with socialist countries, member countries of the Council for Mutual Economic Assistance, member countries of the Warsaw Pact), at the same time since 1972, head of the Department of the Central Committee of the Communist Party of the Soviet Union for communications with the communist and workers' parties of the socialist countries.
+In April 1968, Katushev was promoted again, when he was brought to Moscow as a Secretary of the Central Committee of the Communist Party of the Soviet Union, with responsibility for relations with the ruling parties of other communist states - ie relations with socialist countries, member countries of the Council for Mutual Economic Assistance, member countries of the Warsaw Pact) - replacing the future party leader Yuri Andropov, who had been appointed head of the KGB.
+Katushev was the youngest of the ten Central Committee secretaries by a margin of more than eight years.

-In 1977, he was approved as Deputy Chairman of the Council of Ministers of the Soviet Union (it is noted that "this was a demotion compared to the post of Secretary of the Central Committee of the Communist Party of the Soviet Union") – in 1977–1980 Permanent Representative of the Soviet Union in the Council for Mutual Economic Assistance, then Deputy Chairman of the Council Ministers of the Soviet Union – curator of the ministries of railways, the Navy, transport construction, communications.
+His appointment coincided with the so-called Prague Spring in Czechoslovakia, an outburst of personal freedom unprecedented in a communist-ruled state, which was crushed by Warsaw Pact invasion in August.
+Reputedly, he was appointed because he was on good terms with the leader of the Prague Spring, Alexander Dubček.
+During the so-called 'normalisation' that followed, Kulakov travelled to Prague to oversee the removal of Josef Smrkovský from the post of chairman of the federal assembly, and again in April 1969 to bring about Dubcek's enforced resignation and his replacement by Gustáv Husák, who ruled Czechoslovakia until the communist system collapsed in 1991.

-In 1982–1985, he was the ambassador of the Soviet Union to Cuba.
+In 1972, Katushev was confirmed as head of the reorganised Department of the Central Committee of the Communist Party of the Soviet Union for communications with the communist and workers' parties of the socialist countries.

-In 1985, he was appointed Chairman of the State Committee of the Soviet Union for Foreign Economic Relations.
+In May 1977, he was suddenly removed from the party secretariat, and moved to the lesser post of Deputy Chairman of the Council of Ministers of the Soviet Union, responsible for relations with other Comecon governments.
+Reputedly, the reason for his demotion was that during a visit to Vietnam, he had failed in his mission to get the heads of the Vietnamese communist party to award Brezhnev a medal to mark his 70th birthday.
+In 1977–1980 Permanent Representative of the Soviet Union in the Council for Mutual Economic Assistance, then Deputy Chairman of the Council Ministers of the Soviet Union – curator of the ministries of railways, the Navy, transport construction, communications.

-In 1988–1991 – Minister of Foreign Economic Relations of the Soviet Union.
+In 1982–1985, Katushev was the ambassador of the Soviet Union to Cuba.
+In 1985, soon after the rise of Mikhail Gorbachev as the last head of the Soviet communist party, he was recalled to Moscow as Chairman of the State Committee of the Soviet Union for Foreign Economic Relations.
+In 1988–1991, he was Minister of Foreign Economic Relations of the Soviet Union.
 Then a personal pensioner of federal significance.

 In the post–Soviet period of Russian history, he held executive positions in a number of commercial banks ("Diamant", "VIP–Bank").

 He was buried on April 5, 2010, at the Troekurovsky Cemetery in Moscow.

 Academician of the International Academy of Spiritual Unity of the Nations of the World, Academician and Professor of the Academy of Security, Defense and Law Enforcement Problems.